‘Why does freedom have to come with layers?’ Black, queer residents speak out about identity in Seattle

 ST: What was your experience like in Seattle versus in Macon, Georgia?

-Rycheal: I grew up Christian and I was angry because I was praying this whole time that God would make me not be gay anymore.
-I kept waking up still feeling gay and so eventually I was like, “Whatever I’m going to just be gay, then.
+Rycheal: I grew up Christian and I was angry because I felt being gay cost me.
+I was praying this whole time that God would make me not be gay anymore.
+But I kept waking up still gay and so eventually (my teenage self) was like, “Whatever I’m going to just be gay, then.
 I will be as gay as I can.
 Since you won’t fix it, God, I’ll just be gay and I’ll be gay in the biggest way possible.”
 But I still never felt safe.
 I just felt rebellious, and I think because I was doing it from a place of rebellion I didn’t care about the fears as much.
+Retrospectively, I know I chose rebellion because I didn’t have the tools to deal with the shame, pain and isolation that came with my identity.

-Even in that, I still I wasn’t doing it around my family.
+Even in that, I still I wasn’t open around my family.
 I wasn’t doing it around people (who) knew me.
-I wouldn’t do it around my church people.
+I wasn’t out around my church people.
 It was still like in my own playground at school.
-This sort of rebellion thing it’s still very, very contained.
+This sort of rebellion thing I carried through my high school years was still very, very contained.
+But even when I shed that and started to accept myself, I still held a lot of that shame and pain.
 I still never let myself be free (and) just move through the world as a queer being.
 I don’t think I ever did that until recently.
+I’m still learning.

 Randy Ford